puppetlabs-seteam/awskit/README.md

   `aws ec2 allocate-address --region ${your_region}`
 - configure the aws variables in `data/${your_region}.yaml`, including the master IP Make sure to copy the devhops::tags value from common.yaml and configure accordingly for the region
-- run `puppet apply -e 'include create_master' --modulepath ..`
+- run `puppet apply -e 'include devhops::create_master' --modulepath ..`

 ### Provision the agents

 - configure the aws variables in `data/${your_region}.yaml`.
 Make sure to configure the number of windows and centos agents.
-- run `puppet apply -e 'include create_agents' --modulepath ..`
+- run `puppet apply -e 'include devhops::create_agents' --modulepath ..`

 ### Provision the Puppet Discovery VM

 - configure the ami in `data/${your_region}.yaml`
-- run `puppet apply -e 'include create_discovery' --modulepath ..`
+- run `puppet apply -e 'include devhops::create_discovery' --modulepath ..`

 ## Limitations